ronaazalia/ronaazalia/README.md

 - Business process mapping and documentation
 - Translating business problems into system and data requirements
 - Supporting IT projects from planning to delivery
 - SQL-based analysis to support operational and management decisions
+- Analyze requirement, translate into technical requirements and customize Jira workflow, automation, work type and field to fit the business needs.

 ---